joaks1/au-bootcamp-git-intro/README.md

     ![Github fork button](util/images/github-fork-button.png)

-    After a few seconds, you should be looking your copy of the repo in your account.
+    After a few seconds, the team member that forked should be looking at their copy of the repo in their Github account account.

 1. Next, the person that forked the repo needs to add their team members as
-    collabortors:
+    collaborators:

     1. Click the 'Settings' tab near the top of the page.